automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Andesaurus.md

 # Andesaurus
-## Description: This titanosaur rivaled Argentinosaurus in size.
+## This titanosaur rivaled Argentinosaurus in size.